- Stress

 3. Replace your household cleaning products and beauty and health products

-Take an inventory of the chemicals that are in your cleaning and personal care products.
+Take an inventory of the chemicals that are in your cleaning and personal care products.- If needed, replace your cleaning products with chlorine-free, biodegradable chemicals.

 - Avoid make-up, creams, and personal care products with fragrances, aluminum, and parabens.